-Complaints shall be prepared in writing and directed to the Associate Dean of Student Services.
+Complaints shall be prepared in writing and directed to the Dean of Enrollment and Retention.
 Any complaint should be submitted as soon as possible, preferably within fifteen (15) days of the occurrence but no more than one (1) year.
-The Associate Dean of Student Services shall investigate and charge students or members of any College-sponsored organization with misconduct when there is reasonable cause to believe that a violation of the Code of Conduct or other applicable law or regulation may have occurred as alleged in the complaint.
-The Associate Dean of Student Services must make a preliminary investigation by consulting the primary parties involved to determine whether the complaint has merit and/or if it can be disposed of informally without the initiation of disciplinary proceedings.
-All charges shall be presented to the accused student in written form by the Associate Dean of

-Student Services and shall contain a short summary of the actions or complaint of misconduct.
-The Associate Dean of Student Services n may suspend the student pending consideration of the case when the Associate Dean of Student Services determines that the presence of the student presents a continuing danger to any person or property or an ongoing threat of disruption of the institution or its operations.
+The Dean of Enrollment and Retention shall investigate and charge students or members of any College-sponsored organization with misconduct when there is reasonable cause to believe that a violation of the Code of Conduct or other applicable law or regulation may have occurred as alleged in the complaint.
+The Dean of Enrollment and Retention must make a preliminary investigation by consulting the primary parties involved to determine whether the complaint has merit and/or if it can be disposed of informally without the initiation of disciplinary proceedings.
+All charges shall be presented to the accused student in written form by the Dean of Enrollment and Retention and shall contain a short summary of the actions or complaint of misconduct.
+The Dean of Enrollment and Retention may suspend the student pending consideration of the case when the Dean of Enrollment and Retention determines that the presence of the student presents a continuing danger to any person or property or an ongoing threat of disruption of the institution or its operations.
 In such case, a hearing must be held within three (3) business days of the student's suspension, unless the student makes a request for an extension in writing.

-The Associate Dean of Student Services may issue a summons for any student or member of a College-sponsored organization to appear for discussions about a case or for a hearing in a pending case.
+The Dean of Enrollment and Retention may issue a summons for any student or member of a College-sponsored organization to appear for discussions about a case or for a hearing in a pending case.
 The summons may be delivered by U.S. Mail, the Security Office, e-mail or a combination of the three to give the student appropriate notice of the complaint or charges being brought.
 The summons may also include an order to produce records, which may be helpful in the course of an investigation or in the prosecution of a case.
-However, upon findings of the investigation, the Associate Dean of Student Services may find that the initial charges need to be amended or additional charges need to be issued to the accused.
+However, upon findings of the investigation, the Dean of Enrollment and Retention may find that the initial charges need to be amended or additional charges need to be issued to the accused.

-Charges may be disposed of by an informal process with resolution agreed upon by the student, the complainant, and the Associate Dean of Student Services.
+Charges may be disposed of by an informal process with resolution agreed upon by the student, the complainant, and the Dean of Enrollment and Retention.
 Specific charges include:

-- Dishonesty or knowingly furnishing false information to the members of the College faculty or to other officers or employees of the College in pursuit of their official duties - Lewd, obscene, licentious, indecent, or inappropriate dress
+- Dishonesty or knowingly furnishing false information to the members of the College faculty or to other officers or employees of the College in pursuit of their official duties; - Lewd, obscene, licentious, indecent, or inappropriate dress: